|Best for Surf Fishing||Yeti Panga 28L Backpack||SEE IT||

 Fishing as a mobile angler means being adaptable; you never really know what conditions you’ll be facing.
 To make the most out of your time on the water, having a backpack that is ready for everything you throw at it is a must.
 The Wild River Tackle Tek Nomad Lighted Backpack does anything an angler can think of.
 I target a wide variety of fish, from bass to trout.
 Every species comes with its challenges and having one pack to do it all keeps everything simple and organized.

-Best Fishing Tackle Backpack: Lunkerhunt LTS Tackle Backpack
+Best Tackle Storage: Lunkerhunt LTS Tackle Backpack

 - Weight: 3lbs